IPESE/REHO/documentation/sections/3_Model/Model.rst

 .. math::
     \boldsymbol{G^{tot}_b} = \boldsymbol{G^{bes}_b} +  \boldsymbol{G^{op}_b} \quad \forall b \in \text{B}

-Building-scale constraints
+Building-level constraints
 ---------------------------------

 Sizing constraints
 ~~~~~~~~~~~~~~~~~~~~~~~~

+Upper and lower bounds for unit installations are necessary for identifying the validity range for the linearization of the cost function of the unit.

 The main equation for sizing and scheduling problem units are described by:

 .. math::
     \begin{align}